Insurance estimate being written after a fender bender

 Cheap Parts Can Cost You Your Grill… and Maybe Your Bumper

-Insurance adjusters love saving a buck, so they’ll push for used or aftermarket parts.
-Problem is, some of those parts fit about as well as socks on a rooster.
+Sometimes an insurance estimate may call for used or aftermarket parts.
+In some cases, those parts work just fine.
+In other cases, they fit about as well as socks on a rooster.

-You hit one pothole and bam, that bumper’s crying for help.
-I tell every customer — if I wouldn’t bolt it on my daughter’s car, it’s not going on yours.
+I tell every customer the same thing: if I would not put it on my daughter’s car, I am not putting it on yours.

 “Totaled” Doesn’t Always Mean Game Over